 The Universal Access Hub (UAH) provides resources and assistance to SSU faculty, staff, and students to improve the accessibility of course content and campus webpages.
-Please visit us in Schulz 1024 or submit a request for assistance or document remediation.

 - Make Your Google Document or Presentation More Accessible